Meldanor/ShittySuckyGamesInc/README.md

-# Default starter for Gridsome

-This is the project you get when you run `gridsome create new-project`.

-### 1. Install Gridsome CLI tool if you don't have
+# ShittySuckyGames Inc. Website

+This is a static website to list all the games, that Gronkh has created in the game Mad Games Tycoon 2.

+## Installation

-`npm install --global @gridsome/cli`
+1. `npm install --global @gridsome/cli` or `yarn add -G @gridsome/cli` (maybe you need to run it as sudo / root)

-### 2. Create a Gridsome project

-1. `gridsome create my-gridsome-site` to install default starter
-2. `cd my-gridsome-site` to open the folder
-3. `gridsome develop` to start a local dev server at `http://localhost:8080`
+2. `gridsome develop` to start a local dev server at `http://localhost:8080`
-4. Happy coding 🎉🙌